-Shares issued under the 2011 Incentive Plan may be either newly issued shares or treasury shares.
-In addition to the limit on the aggregate number of shares that are authorized to be issued pursuant to the Plan, the maximum number of shares that may be covered by Incentive Awards granted to any single participant (a "Participant") in any fiscal year shall not exceed 200,000 shares, prorated on a daily basis for any fiscal year that is shorter than 365 days.
+Shares issued under the 2017 Incentive Plan may be either newly issued shares or treasury shares.
+In addition to the limit on the aggregate number of shares that are authorized to be issued pursuant to the Plan, the maximum number of shares that may be covered by Incentive Awards granted to any single participant (a "Participant") in any twelve-month period shall not exceed 200,000 shares.

-Shares of Common Stock covered by Incentive Awards shall only be counted as used to the extent they are actually issued and delivered to a Participant (or a Participant's permitted transferees).
-Accordingly, if an Incentive Award is settled for cash or if shares are withheld to pay the exercise price of an Option or to satisfy any tax-withholding requirement in connection with an Incentive Award, only the shares issued (if any), net of the shares withheld, will be deemed delivered for purposes of determining the number of shares that remain available for delivery under the Plan.
+Shares of stock covered by Incentive Awards shall be counted as used to the extent they are actually earned and issued and delivered to a Participant (or a Participant's permitted transferees).
+In addition, the following shares of stock shall be counted as used and may not again be made available for issuance as Incentive Awards: (i) shares of stock not issued or delivered as a result of the net settlement of an outstanding SAR or Option; (ii) shares of stock used to pay the exercise price or withholding taxes related to an outstanding Incentive Award; or (iii) shares of stock repurchased on the open market with the proceeds of an Option exercise price.
 If shares are issued subject to conditions that may result in the forfeiture, cancellation or return of such shares to the Company, any portion of the shares forfeited, cancelled or returned shall be treated as not issued pursuant to the Plan.
-If shares owned by a Participant (or a Participant's permitted transferees) are tendered (either actually or through attestation) to the Company in payment of any obligation in connection with an Incentive Award, the number of shares tendered shall be added to the number of shares that are available for delivery under the Plan.

-Shares covered by Incentive Awards granted pursuant to the Plan in connection with the assumption, replacement, conversion or adjustment of outstanding equity-based awards in the context of a corporate acquisition or merger will not count as used under the Plan for these purposes.
+Shares covered by Incentive Awards in connection with the settlement, assumption or substitution of outstanding equity-based awards or through obligations to grant future awards in the context of a corporate acquisition or merger will not count as used under the Plan for these purposes.